 - Taste and season with salt and pepper.
 You can serve right away and drizzle fish immediately or cover and refrigerate for later.

-And there you have it – the best fish taco sauce you’ll ever have in just two steps!
+And there you have it – the best sauce recipe for fish tacos in just two steps!

 Equipment